akhilsaini/Fassos-Log-Checker/README.md

 	<li><p>Request will be Mal-functioning if origin header is : <b>MATLAB R2013a</b></p></li>
 	<li><p>Request will be Mal-functioning if origin country i.e. Client IP is not from : <b>India</b></p></li>
 </ol>
-<p><b>Note : </b>This application is not using any external database from <b>http://www.ip2nation.com/</b>.</p>
+<p><b>Note : </b>This application is using small external database from <b>http://www.ip2nation.com/</b>.</p>
 <p><b>Author : Akhilesh Saini</b></p>
 <p><b>Email : akhileshdumca@gmail.com</b></p>

 ## Quick Start

-  The quickest way to get started with application is just go to the open the terminal with the current working directory of application and then follow the below step.
-Application also dependent on small mysql db also.That can be found on <a href="http://www.ip2nation.com/ip2nation/Download">Ip2Nation Website</a>
+  The quickest way to get started with application is just go to the <a href="https://glacial-ocean-79144.herokuapp.com">Heroku Link of Application</a>.Application also dependent on small mysql db also.That can be found on <a href="http://www.ip2nation.com/ip2nation/Download">Ip2Nation Website</a>

   1. set NODE_ENV=default && npm start (on windows system)
   2. NODE_ENV=default npm start (on nix system)